senescence.info logo

 "The Fountain of Youth: Cultural, Scientific, and Ethical Perspectives on a Biomedical Goal" edited by Post, SG and Binstock, RH (2004).
 Oxford University Press, New York.

 "The Scientific Conquest of Death: Essays on Infinite Lifespans" edited by the Immortality Institute (2004).
 Libros En Red, Buenos Aires.
-A book for which I contributed a chapter.
+A book to which I contributed a chapter.

 Up to the Visitor's Resources